hazelgrove/hazel/README.md

 of type theory.
 You can find the relevant papers and more motivation at [the Hazel website](http://hazel.org/).

+## Pre-Built Snapshot
+For ease of use, this artifact contains a pre-built snapshot of Hazel in the `www` directory.
+Open your browser (tested with Chromium and Firefox) to `www/hazel.html`.

 ## Building Hazel
 You can build Hazel using the following instructions.